The Bight Beach, Providenciales.

 The calm Bight Beach.

-The coast is typically sheltered from the common eastern trade winds, and hence the water here is usually calm and clear.
-Unlike Grace Bay Beach, lush seagrass begins to grow on the ocean floor about 75 feet (23 meters) off the beach, which is home to interesting ocean life, including stingrays, eagle rays, starfish, hawksbill turtles, and nurse sharks.
+This coast is typically sheltered from the common eastern trade winds.
+Hence, the water here is usually calm and clear.
+Unlike Grace Bay Beach, lush seagrass begins to grow on the ocean floor about 75 feet (23 m) off the beach.
+The seagrass beds are home to interesting ocean life, including stingrays, eagle rays, starfish, hawksbill turtles, and nurse sharks.

 As is a common trait with the beaches in the Turks and Caicos, the sand at the Bight Beach is clean and a brilliant white.
-The central stretch of the coast is also a bit wider than many other beaches on the island, due to accretion over the years.
+The central stretch of the coast is also a bit wider than many other beaches on the island, due to accretion (the gradual buildup of sand) over the years.

-Many of the villas and resorts on the Bight Beach claim to be on Grace Bay, however, although the Bight Beach is excellent, it is its own distinct section of the coast.
+Many of the villas and resorts on the Bight Beach claim to be on Grace Bay.
+While the Bight Beach is excellent, it is its own distinct section of the coast.
+For more information, read Beaches of Providenciales.

 Snorkeling